 The broad goal of our research is to understand biological processes in atomic detail.
-A multi-disciplinary strategy is employed using macromolecular X-ray crystallography to determine high resolution, three-dimensional images of proteins and appropriate complexes.
-The structural information is combined with biochemical, genetic, and computational analyses to address questions central to cancer biology.
-In addition, this approach may facilitate the development new therapeutic agents for the treatment cancer and other diseases.
+A multi-disciplinary strategy is employed using macromolecular X-ray crystallography and cryo- electron microscopy to determine high resolution, three-dimensional images of proteins and appropriate complexes.
+The structural information is combined with biochemical, genetic, and computational analyses to address questions central to biology.
+In addition, this approach may facilitate the development new therapeutic agents and diagnostics for the treatment cancer and other diseases.

 DNA Mismatch Repair.

-The laboratory is investigating protein DNA assemblies involved in human mismatch repair.
+Our laboratory is investigating protein DNA assemblies involved in human mismatch repair using X-ray crystallography and cryoEM.
 Mismatch repair is essential for maintaining genomic stability of all organisms.
-Defects in genes involved in mismatch repair lead to elevated mutation rates, and in the case of humans confer a strong predisposition to tumorigenesis.
-Currently, experiments are focused on determining structures of protein-DNA assemblies involved in the initiation of the human mismatch repair reaction.
+Defects in genes involved in human mismatch repair lead to elevated mutation rates and confer a strong predisposition to tumorigenesis.
+Paradoxically, certain repair proteins are required for DNA triplet repeat expansions (TRE) that underly a number of neurodegenerative diseases.
+Currently, experiments are focused on developing a structural understanding of protein-DNA assemblies involved in the initiation of the human mismatch repair reaction.